 - Develop hazard mitigation strategies and technologies.
 It is necessary to develop structural and non structural mitigation.
 Structural such as develop appropriate technology on coastal zone like sea walls.
 Non structural such as land use planning on coastal zone.

-- Reduce the vulnerability of infrastructure.
+- Reduce the of infrastructure.
 Develop assessment models to inform the location of lifelines, hospitals, schools, power plants and utilities, fire and police stations, and equipments away from the risk area.

 - Assess disaster resilience.
 Develop improved and standardized assessments of societal, economic, and environmental vulnerability to, impacts of, and a more robust response and recovery capacity related to tsunami.